-3.4 Stack
+3.4 STACK

-Each side may place at most two units per hex.
+Each side may place two non-AFV units and two AFV units per hex.
 Friendly units together in the same hex constitute a "stack."
 Units of opposing sides can occupy the same hex.
-So, a single hex could conceivably hold a total of four units at the same time, two from each side.
+So, a single hex could conceivably hold a total of eight units, four from each side, two non-AFV and two AFV per side.
 Any number of markers can occupy a hex.